-Zimbabwe’s HIV rate is 13.50%, the sixth-highest in the world.
+Zimbabwe’s HIV rate is 11.9%, the fifth-highest in the world.
 There are 1.3 million people living with HIV in Zimbabwe.
-89% of adults living with HIV and 7% of children living with HIV are receiving ART.
+82% of adult men, 88% of women, and 78% of children living with HIV in Zimbabwe are receiving ART.
 Zimbabwe has achieved a decline of new HIV infections among infants thanks to PMTCT services allowing nearly every pregnant woman to receive ART.
-Women are disproportionately affected in Zimbabwe, especially adolescent girls and young women.
+As in South Africa, women are disproportionately affected by HIV in Zimbabwe, especially adolescent girls and young women.
 One of Zimbabwe’s largest barriers in providing HIV services is the illegal nature of sex work and homosexuality in the country, making it extremely difficult for these groups to seek prevention and treatment help.

-Mozambique’s HIV rate is 12.30%, the eighth-highest in the world.
-As of 2018, 2.2 million people live with HIV in Mozambique with 150,000 people newly infected.
-Women are disproportionately affected by HIV in Mozambique: about 60% of the adults living with HIV are women and new HIV infections among young women (ages 15-24) were almost double those among young men.
-More than 95% of pregnant women living with HIV were able to access ART to prevent transmitting it to their newborns, preventing 18,000 new HIV infections among infants.
+As of 2020, 2.1 million people lived with HIV in Mozambique, including some 150,000 people newly infected.
+Women are disproportionately infected by HIV in Mozambique, with females making up about 60% of the adults living with HIV and young women (ages 15-24) almost twice as likely as young men to contract the virus.
+On a more positive note, more than 95% of pregnant women living with HIV were able to access ART to prevent transmitting it to their newborns, likely preventing thousands of new HIV infections among infants.